Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 ## On the topic of Torchlight

 [Torchlight] seems really great at first glance.
 Its features (while not really hard to come up with) are helpful and intuitive.
-The aproach of using the VSCode backend is really good, as it lets me stop verifying that code actually looks correct on the site and the options of thousands of VSCode themes is also great.
+The approach of using the VSCode backend is really good, as it lets me stop verifying that code actually looks correct on the site and the options of thousands of VSCode themes is also great.

 It can do things like making you focus the right lines...